Pi4J/pi4j.github.io/content/prepare/_index.md

 ## Pi4J OS

 In the past, we had our own Pi4J OS, based on Raspberry Pi OS with some extra preparations to make it easier to use with Pi4J.
-But because it became incompatible with the Raspberry Pi 5 and was difficult to maintain, we no longer will update that Pi4J OS.
+But because it became incompatible with the Raspberry Pi 5 and was difficult to maintain, we don't provide a "full OS" anymore.
+The repository `pi4j-os` has been reworked and now contains scripts that make it easier to prepare a Raspberry Pi or other single-board computers for Java development and Pi4J.

 {{% notice tip %}}
-You can still find it on GitHub: [https://github.com/Pi4J/pi4j-os](https://github.com/Pi4J/pi4j-os)
+Check the info in the README in the repository at [github.com/Pi4J/pi4j-os](https://github.com/Pi4J/pi4j-os).
 {{% /notice %}}